sketchplugins/plugin-directory/README.md

 - [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch Tools for AFX Designers
 - [areanow](https://github.com/norman-woz/areanow), by norman-woz: Get the total area of selected rectangle layers.
 - [Arrange Artboards Hierarchically](https://github.com/oodesign/arrange-artboards-hierarchically), by oodesign: Sketch.app plugin to arrange artboards hierarchically depending on their name (based on the Sketch Slash naming pattern).
-- [arrowfy](https://github.com/joclin/arrowfy), by Jocelyn Lin: Add simple arrowhead to end of selected paths.
-Matches color and weight.
 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Artboard Presets for Social Media Images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
-- [Artboards to PDF](https://github.com/andrewfiorillo/sketch-artboards-to-pdf), by Andrew Fiorillo: Sketch plugin to export artboards to PDF slideshow, from either the current page or from all pages
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [Attention Insight](https://github.com/attentioninsight/attention-insight-sketch-plugin), by Attention Insight: Generate attention heatmaps and instantly know where users look when engaging with your designs
 - [Auto Arrange Artboards](https://github.com/srbsingh3/autoarrange), by Saurabh Singh: Automatically arrange the order of your artboards in the layer list according to their position on the canvas.